Best Golf Bags 2025

 Dan tests dozens of stand bags and cart bags each year

-Although Dan is the head of golf bag testing, the number of bags we test in a year is too much even for him!
-Therefore he drafts in other well-informed members of the Golf Monthly team who know a thing or two about what makes a good golf bag.
-Testing therefore takes place on a multitude of some of the best golf courses in the UK including Saunton Golf Club, West Hill Golf Club and even Royal County Down.
+Although Dan leads our golf bag testing, the sheer number of bags we evaluate each year is too much for one person alone.
+To help, he enlists other knowledgeable members of the Golf Monthly team, all of whom have a solid understanding of what makes a great golf bag.
+Testing takes place across some of the UK’s top courses, including Saunton Golf Club, West Hill Golf Club, and even Royal County Down.

 How to choose a golf bag